 About the Planning Commission

-The City of Paducah Planning Commission was established under KRS 100.133.
+The City of Paducah Planning Commission is established by Paducah Code of Ordinances Section 82-31 through 82-35 pursuant to KRS 100.133.
 It is a seven-member citizen board appointed by the Mayor and approved by the City Commission.
 The Planning Commission has numerous duties including, but not limited to the following:

 - Hold Public Hearings